redtempo/dnnstuff.modulerotator/README.md

+<mark>IMPORTANT: This project is not being maintained going forward.
+If you are interested in taking over this repo, please open an issue and I'll make arrangements for the transfer</mark>

 # Module Rotator Module for DNN (DotNetNuke)

 Module Rotator is a DNN module that allows you to rotate the content of multiple modules in the space of a single module.